sna74849/DBManager/README.md

 ## Dependencies

-Target Framework is `.NET Framwork 4.8`
+Target Framework is the `.NET Framwork 4.8`

 This library depends on the following NuGet packages: